tyleretters/nor.the-rn.info/collections/_posts/2020-03-19-apocalypse-meditations.md

 I put the book down and looked out the window: *"I am going to die."*

 It was a slight whisper of a thought at first.
 Then it grew.
 I repeated it in my mind with increased confidence and certainty.
-After five or six iterations I was at peace with the finality and certainty of it all.
+After five or six iterations I was at peace with the finality.

 ---